The Clear Edge

 Problem 3: Mental Exhaustion from Intensity

 The Block: By week 6, Matias was physically present but mentally depleted.
 Decision quality dropped.
-He hired the wrong person (had to let go in week 10).
-He made a pricing error on the proposal (had to revise the contract).
+He hired the wrong person (had to let them go in week 10), and he made a pricing error on a proposal (had to revise the contract).

-The Recognition: Parallel execution at 50 hours weekly wasn’t sustainable beyond 6-8 weeks without rest
+The Recognition: Parallel execution at 50 hours a week wasn’t sustainable beyond 6–8 weeks without rest.

-He initially planned to “push through” all 16 weeks without a break.
-By week 6, his energy management from the founder fuel system showed he was at 40% capacity—making decisions in a depleted state leads to expensive mistakes.
+He had planned to push through all 16 weeks without a break.
+By week 6, his energy tracking from the founder fuel system showed he was at 40% capacity, and making decisions in that state led to expensive mistakes.

 The recovery protocol: